 Additionally, in conjunction with the TRIP initiative program, I have been able to further become an independent person.
 From taking the train to walking around the city, I find myself in awe of how wonderful urban life is and how discrete it is to the little suburbia I live in.
 In the end, I can’t wait to see how well my project goes, and I also can’t wait to update you all on how the project goes!
 Until next time!

 I had a lot of fun on my second day in the lab.
 I really felt supported when I needed help making the dilutions and solutions.
-We shorted flies male and female using both techniques with the CO2 and the ice method.
+We sorted male and female flies using either CO2 or ice method.
 The CO2 method was a lot easier to work with.
-The ice method works just fine but you have to be a lot more careful with not getting the flies' wings wet because that will cause them to die in the long run.and if they aren't fully on the ice they can start to wake up.
+The ice method works just fine but you have to be a lot more careful with not getting the flies' wings wet because that will cause them to die in the long run.
+In addition, if they aren't fully on the ice they can start to wake up.
 I also got to make grape plates.
-I felt like a scientist.
+I felt like a scientist!
 Doing the math correctly really sets you up nicely to ensure that you can run your protocol smoothly.
 I'm so glad that I took the opportunity to participate in this program.

-I think that the drug that I'm going to use on my flies will be Sildenafil, otherwise known as Viagra.
+I think that I'm going to test the impact of Sildenafil, otherwise known as Viagra, on my flies.
 I know it's a little bold but I'm really curious to see if it affects the reproductive system positively or negatively.
 I'm trying to think up another project, one that's not so straightforward.
 All I can think about is presenting my independent project and having the word VIAGRA in bold letters.